inesbentara/icaro_catalog_preprocessing/README.md

 # Icaro Catalog Preprocessing

-This repository provides a standalone, reproducible workflow to preprocess galaxy catalogs for use with the [IcaroGW](https://github.com/simone-mastrogiovanni/icarogw) cosmological inference pipeline.
+This repository provides a workflow to preprocess galaxy catalogs for use with the [IcaroGW](https://github.com/simone-mastrogiovanni/icarogw) cosmological inference pipeline.
 It supports splitting the catalog into sky pixels, cleaning, thresholding, and generating all necessary summary statistics for “dark siren” cosmology.

 ---